SunLaria/Snowman-Game/README.md

 ## Additional Information

-- This Project Is Written in JS with the use of External Free API and Axios.
+- This Game Is Written in JS, HTML, CSS with the use of External Free API and Axios.
-- Flask Build For Docker Integration.
+- Python Flask Build For Docker Integration.